-Your customer retention rate is a metric that reveals whether your marketing and customer care efforts are bleeding dollars or fortifying your business.
+Your customer retention rate reveals whether your marketing and customer care efforts are bleeding dollars or fortifying your business’s long-term growth.

-Customer retention isn’t just about seeing how good of a job your marketing and sales teams are doing.
-When you track this number, you know when you’ll need to make vital changes or switch gears to reach your sales and growth objectives.
+Customer retention isn’t only about monitoring the success of your marketing and sales tactics.
+When you track your retention rate, you can see whether you need to make vital changes or switch gears to reach your sales and growth objectives.

 The Magic Formula for Long-Term Business Success

 There is one primary formula to measure customer retention.
-Essentially, what you are looking at is the number of customers you still have at the end of a period relative to the number you had when that period started.
+You want to find the number of customers you still have at the end of a period relative to the number you had when that period started.